- Symptoms and Signs

 Core temperature measurement to rule out hypothermia

-Evaluation for causative or contributing disorders (eg, hypoglycemia, MI, intoxication, injury)
+Evaluation for causative or contributing disorders (eg, seizure, hypoglycemia, MI, intoxication, injury)

 Ongoing monitoring as indicated for delayed respiratory complications